Guide to Termite Control

 If you see termites swarm inside your home or business, you most likely have an active infestation of termites and need homeowner termite control.
 If you see a termite tunnel on your wall or on the outside foundation wall near the base of your building, you need homeowner termite control.
 These termite tubes are used to shield foraging termites from natural enemies, like ants, and to keep them from being subjected to light and the sun’s ultra-violet rays, which is as deadly as ants.
 So now you know termites work in the dark, so how do I look for them?
 I’ll tell you where to look for signs that you have termites on the termite inspection page.

 Getting ready for a real estate inspection.
 If you are selling your home you will most likely need a termite letter for the bank or mortgage company to ensure there are no visual signs of termites, and conditions conducive to termite infestation are at a minimum.

 Termite damage is usually found when you least expect it and can be expensive for treatment and repairs.
 The best strategy to keep unexpected high cost down to a minimum is, to do a preventative termite control treatment before you have termites.
 It’s simple; you can eliminate the repair cost by doing termite control before your structure is termite infested and damaged.
-This strategy only works with subterranean termites and Formosan termites, it is very little you can do to prevent an infestation of dry woods or damp woods, fortunately, these last two are not as common as subterraneans and Formosans.
+This strategy only works with subterranean termites and Formosan termites, it is very little you can do to prevent an infestation of dry wood or damp wood termites, fortunately, these last two are not as common as Subterranean and Formosans.

 DIY Guide to Termite Control